Call for 2017/2018 William F. Buckley Jr. Political Journalism Fellowship applications:

 William F. Buckley Jr. nurtured two generations of conservative journalists.
 His enormous legacy includes scores of conservative editors and writers.
-The annual William F. Buckley Jr. Fellowship in Political Journalism, sponsored by the National Review Institute, is a unique opportunity for a recent college graduate to work as writer/reporter with National Review magazine for a one year term.
+The annual William F. Buckley Jr. Fellowship in Political Journalism, sponsored by the National Review Institute, is a unique opportunity for a recent college graduate to work as writer/reporter with National Review magazine for a one year term starting in May/June.

 National Review roving correspondent Kevin D. Williamson serves as Director of the Buckley Fellowship for NRI.
-As an onsite mentor, Kevin will be offering editorial feedback, guidance, and support in weekly reviews with the Buckley Fellows, as well as hosting monthly lunches with leading conservative thinkers and journalists.
+Kevin offers editorial feedback, guidance, and support in weekly reviews with the Buckley Fellows, as well as hosts monthly lunches with leading conservative thinkers and journalists.

-Rich Lowry, editor of National Review, said “The Buckley program has a proven record of training top-notch young conservative journalists.
-We couldn’t be more delighted with this year’s fellows and our enhanced program.”
+Rich Lowry, editor of National Review, said “The Buckley journalism program has a proven record of training top-notch young conservative journalists.”

 This NRI fellowship comes with an annual stipend grant of $50,000, paid bi-monthly and lasts for twelve months.